 - A rise in alternative transportation options like rideshare services.

 It’s also reasonable to assume that many accidents were avoided because of officers’ diligence and dedication to conducting DUI investigations.
+However, individuals still face serious consequences when charged with DUI charges, including fines and potential jail time.

 What Does it Take to Get Arrested for Drunk Driving?